variableSoup/Polygon-ENS/README.md

 * Automatic detection of metamask wallet
 * Automatic network switching if needed
+* Turns minted domain name to an NFT and uploads it to opensea (link provided)
 * Edit promotional records for the domains created
 * Displays minted domains along with promotional records